The Jamk Library Customer registers

 - the date of the latest transaction in the library’s circulation system

-The personal data of JAMK students are transferred automatically from the Peppi system.
+The personal data of Jamk students are transferred automatically from the Peppi system.
 The personal data of other customers are maintained in the library system.
-The register contains information about the customer’s current loans, reservations and fees, including fees related to unreturned materials and administrative handling invoicing.
+The register contains information about the customer’s current loans, reservations and fees, as well as fees and actions related to unreturned materials.
 When a loaned item is returned, its lending data related to the borrower in question is removed from the register.
+Information about unreturned material and fees and actions related to it is deleted from the register when the matter has been handled.

 Reservations are picked up from a self-service shelf wherein the customer’s name can be seen connected to the reserved material.
 If the customer does not want their name to be shown connected to the reservation, they need to contact the Library’s customer service and ask that the reservation is kept at the customer service desk.
 In this case the reservation can be picked up only during the Library’s customer service hours.

 The Library has the right to register the customer's social security number (the Finnish Data Protection Board's decision 57/29.11.1993).
 The social security number is used when giving or taking away a library card and borrowing rights.
-The social security number is also used in the Library’s debt collection.
 The customer’s patron group and statistical category data is used for the Library’s statistics and to enable the use of the self-service library.

 6. Legal bases for processing personal data